-I’ve been hearing about the Austin Food & Wine Festival for a number of years (2015 was its 4th year), thanks to Food & Wine Magazine.
+I’ve been hearing about the Austin Food and Wine Festival for a number of years (2017 was its 5th year), thanks to Food & Wine Magazine.
 They do a really good job of tempting me into attending food events.
 The constant reminders of how many great chefs and exciting food and wine vendors would be there finally won me over this year.
 We bought tickets for the main event, which is a two-day affair, the day they came on sale.
 And I’m glad we did, because the saying is correct: Everything’s bigger in Texas.

 I mean, it was epic.
 There were dozens of cooking demos, wine tastings, grilling sessions, and cocktail-making seminars to attend and that doesn’t even take into account the 6 long rows of tasting tables jammed full of wine, liquor, grilled meats, tacos and bags of Fritos pie that we had to eat.
 Okay, we didn’t have to – but well, yes, we had to!